 ..

 Not to be outdone, the two school's bands could have also been considered combatants.
-In the red corner was Lakewood's band.
-The Lancer band was good; the brass section was their forte and when they rocked the drums one's hair stood up.
-In the blue corner was Compton's band; though, Lakewood's band was no slouch the Tar babe band could make a dead man grin.
-Known for their booming drumline and accompanied by a platoon of gyrating cheerleaders, the Tar babe band was a force of nature; on this issue the naysayers are nonexistent.
+In the red corner was the Lakewood Lancer band.
+The Lancers band was good; the brass section was their forte but when they rocked the drums one's hair stood up.
+In the blue corner was the Compton Tar babes band; though the Lancer's band was no slouch the Tar babes band could make a dead man grin.
+Known for their booming drumline, and accompanied by a platoon of gyrating, energetic, cheerleaders, the Tar babe band was a force of nature; on this issue the naysayers are nonexistent.

 .